wveducation/student-progress-explorer/src/results/3elarit.md

 ---
-title: "Grade Grade 3 / English Learning Arts / Reading Informational Text"
+title: "Grade 3 / English Learning Arts / Reading Informational Text"
 subject: "ela"
 grade: "3"
 area: "rit"
 next_steps:
-  - instructions: "Ask your student to read different stories by the same author and compare and contrast the characters, events, and ideas.
-Have your student retell the stories and explain the characters’ points of view.
-Ask questions about the stories and direct your student to support the answers with details from the texts. "
+  - instructions: "Read articles with your student and discuss the main ideas and supporting details.
+Help your student to find clues (like charts, key words, or pictures) to clarify information.
+Ask your student questions about the text, including questions about the author’s point of view."
-  - instructions: "Ask your student to read about a topic and then write a short essay that shares an opinion or explains information about the topic.
-The writing should be well-organized and include details, facts, linking words, an introduction, and a conclusion.
-Ask your student to revise and edit the essay. "
+  - instructions: "Read articles with your student and ask him or her to determine the main ideas and supporting details.
+Ask your student to use clues (such as charts, key words, or pictures) to clarify information.
+Ask questions about the key ideas and direct your student to support his or her answers with details from the text."
-  - instructions: "Ask your student to read several texts about a topic and to compare and contrast the ideas, organization, and points of view.
-Ask your student to determine the evidence that supports each author’s ideas and how charts, pictures, or diagrams supplement the information."
+  - instructions: "Read articles with your student and ask him or her to make connections between concepts, points of view, or events.
+Discuss the similarities and differences between two articles about the same topic.
+Ask your student to use clues to clarify information and to support all answers with details from the texts."
 ---